Training For Trail Running: From The Road To The Trail

 Call to adventure

 Everyone has a little call to adventure.
 To venture into something new and different and to take on a challenge so what you do does not become monotonous.
-So I invite you to choose 1-2 runs a week as a road trip for you. to get to those special trails, alone or with a friend.
+So I invite you to choose 1-2 runs a week as a road trip for you.
+Travel to get to those special trails, alone or with a friend.
 Venture out on new terrain.
 Notice how this will invigorate your soul and increase your love of running.

 Balance, coordination and muscle development